 Vertical vegetation protects the walls from direct solar radiation.
 The facade heats up less, absorbs less heat and emits less heat at night.
 The plants also emit water vapour through evaporation, which also enhances the cooling effect in the surrounding area.
 In short, vertical vegetation has a tempering effect on the maximum temperatures.
-Evergreen climbing plants such as ivy also protect the facade from cooling in fall and winter.
-Tempering the temperatures in both winter and summer can contribute to saving on energy from heating and cooling.
 For shade, climbing plants can also be used for pergolas.

 Particulate matter and aerosols

 Plants can capture fine particulate matter and aerosols from the air such as the heavy metals lead and cadmium.
 Particulate matter generally precipitates on the leaves, is washed away by rain and ends up in the soil.
 Another part of this matter is absorbed by the plant and stored.
 The uptake appears to be larger near major roads, where more pollution is present.
 The uptake also depends on the leaf area index (the relation between the leaf surface area and the space occupied by the leaves on the facade) and the type of plant.

 Fixating particle matter is also important with relation to the time between maintenance done on the facade; plastered facades in Germany which are normally painted every five years now only need painting once every eleven years Hermy, 2005 (see chapter 8: Air Quality).

 Plants use CO2 from the air for photosynthesis and produce oxygen which they emit to the air.
 Nitrogen and ozone are absorbed from the air.